 UK passage: 42 birds

-Aquatic warblers breed in central and eastern Europe from early May to late July.
-They build their nests from grass, plant stems, leaves and cobwebs lined with finer materials in dense vegetation over marshy ground or water.
+Aquatic warblers breed from early May to late July.
+Females build the nests from grass, plant stems, leaves, and cobwebs lined with finer materials concealed in dense vegetation over marshy ground or water.

 Aquatic warblers lay 4-6 eggs which are brown and spotted with yellowish-grey.
-They incubate for 12-15 days and chicks fledge after 13-14 days.
+They are incubated by the female alone for 12-15 days and chicks fledge after 13-14 days.

 Aquatic warblers eat mostly insects, caterpillars and spiders tending to stay hidden on the ground when searching for food.